jupyterlab/extension-examples/README.md

 qgrid.show_grid(df)
 ```

 If yes, we can check out how we can include this table in our own app.
-It is
+Similar
+to the previous Extension, we will use the `OutputArea` class to display the
-quite similar to the previous Extension7 but some minor adjustments have to
+widget.
+Only some minor adjustments have to be made to make it work.
-be made.

-The first thing is to understand the nature of the ipywidget JupyterLab
+The first thing is to understand the nature of the jupyter-widgets JupyterLab
-extension (`JupyterLab-manager`).
-As this text is written (26/6/2018) it is a
+extension (called `jupyterlab-manager`).
+As this text is written (26/6/2018) it
-*document* extension and not a general extension to JupyterLab.
+is a *document* extension and not a general extension to JupyterLab.
 This means
-it provides extra functionality to the notebook document and not the the full
+it provides extra functionality to the notebook document type and not the the
-app.
-The relevant lines from its source are here:
+full Jupyterlab app.
+The relevant lines from the jupyter-widgets source code
+that show how it registers its renderer with Jupyterlab are the following:

 ```typescript
 export